A nurse, midwife or nursing associate can appeal against the outcome of a final hearing to the court.

-The PSA may only do this during a 40 day period, which begins on the last day of the nurse or midwife’s appeal period.5 In situations where the nurse or midwife does not have a right to appeal, the PSA has 56 days, beginning on the day after the date on the letter informing the nurse or midwife of the outcome of the hearing.6
+The PSA may only do this during a 40 day period, which begins on the last day of the nurse, midwife or nursing associate's appeal period.5 In situations where the nurse, midwife or nursing associate does not have a right to appeal, the PSA has 56 days, beginning on the day after the date on the letter informing the nurse, midwife or nursing associate of the outcome of the hearing.6

 We may refer a panel’s decision to the PSA in circumstances where we consider a decision is not sufficient to meet our objectives.
 Our objectives are to:

 - Protect the health, safety and well-being of the public